bruceravel/synchrotron_pop_up_book/script.md

 the bunch in the direction of travel, which is bad for the operation of the undulators.

-To correct this problem, every quadrupole is paired with a (WW sextupole magnet).
+To correct this problem, every quadrupole is paired with a **sextupole magnet**.
 A sextupole is an arrangement of six magnets in a ring.
 Again, the bunches travel through the center of the sextupole array and the problem introduced by the quadrupole magnet gets corrected.
-Together these two magnets, repeated dozens of times around the ring, serve to maintain the ultra small bunch size required to make NSLS-II a world-leading synchrotron facility.
+Together these two kinds of magnets, repeated dozens of times around the ring, serve to maintain the ultra small bunch size required to make NSLS-II a world-leading synchrotron facility.